nib-health-funds/ec2-spot-interruption-dashboard/README.md

+# Modified ec2-spot-interruption-dashboard with Fargate Spot
+> This is a modified version of the ec2-spot-interruption-dashboard project provided by AWS.
+We have extended the functionality to include Fargate Spot, allowing you to track interruptions and visualize them using the existing CloudWatch Dashboard and Amazon Athena.

 # ec2-spot-interruption-dashboard

 This is a sample solution for logging EC2 Spot Instance Interruptions, storing them in CloudWatch and S3, and visualizing them with a CloudWatch Dashboard and Amazon Athena.